Chisom83/Northwind_Traders/README.md

 GROUP BY delivery_status;
 ```

-### Key Insight and recommendations
+### Key Insight
+- Revenue Fluctuation
-- the revenue of the businessflualate because from 2013 the dataset started from half of the year to 2015 first half of the year.
+   - Northwind revenue fluctuated due to the dataset covering only the second half of 2013, the fll year of 2014 and the first half of 2015.
+   - The partial dataset affects revenue comparison across all states.

 - Are there any noticeable sales trends over time?
    - There is a downward noticeable sales trend overtime.
-   - From October to April, sales were high showing a peak period but from May to September, sales fluctuated and declined.
+   - Peak sales occurs from October to April, indicating strong demand during these months.
+   - Sales decline between May to September, showing a seasonal drop in demand.

+- Best/Worst selling product
+   - Products performance varied by year, with some items performing well in one year but declining in another.
+   - This shows change in customer preferences and market demand.

+- Key customer
+   - SAVEA is the key customer, generating $94,063 in revenue, followed by ERNSH with $85,630.
+   - SAVEA consistently remained the key customer from 2014 to 2015, indicating repeat purchased and strong loyalty.

+- Shipping cost Consistency
+   -  Shipping cost vary significantly across different providers.
+   -  Federal shipping has the higest shipping cost, while Speedy Express offers the lowest rate.

+- Delivery service performance
+  - On time delivery is generally consistent across all providers, indicating efficient logistics and order fufillment.